kamerynjw/kamerynjw.github.io/teaching/2020/math372.md

 Announcements
 -------------

+* (4/30) [Here]({{ page.url }}sg.pdf) is a study guide for the final exam.
+For the exam, you should know everything you were expected to know for the two midterms, as well as the material we covered after the second midterm.
+In particular, the new material you should know is:

+    * Using chi squared distributions to get confidence intervals for the variance of normal distributions from a random sample.

+	* The concepts of hypothesis testing.

+	* How to do z tests for hypothesis tests involving the mean, and to calculate facts about the test.

+	* The concepts of linear regressions.

+	* How to calculate the least squares regression line for a scatterplot and determine information about it.

 * (4/6) [Here]({{ page.url }}sg2.pdf) is a study guide for the second midterm.
 The two csv files are [`bigsample.csv`]({{ page.url }}bigsample.csv) and [`normalsample.csv`]({{ page.url }}normalsample.csv).
 You can do calculations on the random samples either by importing the csv files to a spreadsheet or by using R. (Or another programming language, if you prefer.)
 For R, the command to import a csv file is `read.csv("filename.csv")`.
 This imports the csv file as a dataframe.
 For the csv files I gave, the column of values is labeled as `x`, so if you do `xs <- read.csv("bigsample.csv")` to store the dataframe to a variable `xs`, then `xs$x` will give you the list of values, which you can then use for your calculations.

 * (4/6) Here's what you should know for the second midterm: